-For diesel fuel storage, three vertical ground tanks shall be built, 300 m^3 each (one tank is a standby unit).
+For diesel fuel storage, three vertical ground tanks shall be built, $300 \text{ m}^3$ each (one tank shall be used as a standby unit).

 As for the time of commissioning and adjustment procedures, the boiler plant shall operate 24 hours a day.